 Greek Meatball Soup

-While many of us, even here in the States, have at least a passing familiarity with the classic Greek soups enriched with Avgolemono and flavored with lemon, this Greek Meatball Soup is quite a bit different.
-This soup has a seldom seen beefy broth spiked with Parmesan, enriched with cream and it has tiny little meatballs that can be made with lamb or beef or even a combination.
-In the soup, itself, there’s just a touch of rice to help fill it out and give it body.
+While many of us, even here in the States, have at least a passing familiarity with the classic Greek soups enriched with Avgolemono and flavored with lemon, this Greek Meatball Soup takes things in a different direction.

 Greek Meatball Soup might just be one of those soups you have to taste to believe!
 It’s indescribably delicious.
-It’s rich without being heavy, and it’s such a nice soup for a light supper or special lunch just about anytime.
-It’s a soup that can really span the seasons.
+It’s rich without being heavy, and it’s such a nice soup for a light supper or special lunch just about anytime; it spans the seasons.

 About Greek Meatball Soup: